 The use of previous Gaussian checkpoint files (machine-dependent!) is convenient in many situations.
-This is easy to do, as exemplified here by testrun2050.
+This is easy to do, as exemplified here by testrun2050:

-- Copy the checkpoint file to the directory where the QMMM input files (test2050.dat, test2050.ml, test2050.prm, and test2050.crd) locate, and rename the checkpoint file to test2050.chk. - 2.
-Set % chk=g03.chk keyword in the QMKEY OPTIONS input:
+Copy the checkpoint file to the directory where the QMMM input files (test2050.dat, test2050.ml, test2050.prm, and test2050.crd) locate, and rename the checkpoint file to guess.chk.